puiu91/MultiSelectLite/README.md

 ## ToDo's
 * need to allow for multiple instances of a MultiSelectLite element on a page
-* need to set the default message back once a user has selected then deselected all the options picked
+* need to reset the default message once a user has selected then deselected options